One dead, 1 hospitalized in carbon monoxide incident

-WEST HILLS, New York (WABC) --Homicide detectives are investigating the death of a man apparently due to carbon monoxide poisoning in West Hills
+WEST HILLS, New York (WABC) --Detectives are investigating the death of a man apparently due to carbon monoxide poisoning in West Hills

 Police arrived on the scene on Scott Drive around 8:30 Thursday morning.